 New Zealand-Trained Applicants

-When you apply for registration you will be required to provide a number of documents as evidence that you have the required qualifications and experience that demonstrate your competence and fitness to practise in the relevant scope of practice in the profession of medical radiation technologists (medical imaging and radiation therapy).
+When you apply for registration you will be required to provide a number of documents that demonstrate your competence and fitness to practise in the scope of practice you are applying for registration in.

-- One passport-style photograph signed with your signature and certified to be a true likeness of yourself (stating your name) by a referee of a Justice of the Peace; and
+- One passport-style photograph signed with your signature and certified to be a true likeness of yourself (stating your name) by a Justice of the Peace;

-- If applicable - a Police Clearance Certificate, or equivalent, from every country you have resided in, for one year or more, from the age of 16.
-The document must be an original or certified copy and must be issued within 3 months prior to the date of your application.
+- If applicable-a criminal record check, or equivalent, from every country you have resided in, for one year or more, from the age of 16.
+The document must be an original or certified copy and must be issued within 3 months prior to the date of your application

 What if I haven’t graduated yet, and don’t have my qualification certificate?